slava-vishnyakov/chatlet/README.md

-# Chatette
+# Chatlet

-Chatette is a powerful and flexible chatbot framework designed to work seamlessly with OpenRouter, supporting a wide range of models.
-Inspired by [Claudette](https://claudette.answer.ai/), Chatette aims to provide an easy-to-use interface for building and managing conversational AI applications.
+Chatlet is a powerful and flexible chatbot framework designed to work seamlessly with OpenRouter, supporting a wide range of models.
+Chatlet aims to provide an easy-to-use interface for building and managing conversational AI applications.

-## Why Chatette?
+## Why Chatlet?

-While Claudette is a great tool, it is specifically tailored for a particular use case (Anthropic's Claude).
-Chatette, on the other hand, is designed to be more versatile and can work with any model supported by OpenRouter.
+Chatlet is designed to be versatile and can work with any model supported by OpenRouter.

 ## Features